 Abbot of Douai since 1998, chairman of trustees, member of the community since 1966.
 MA (Oxford) PhD, FSA, FRHistS, Teacher of History in Douai School 1975 - 1993, Headmaster 1987 - 1993, librarian and archivist of the Abbey 1989 - present.
-Chair of Douai Abbey Parishes Trust, trustee of Oulton Abbey, member of Bishops' Patrimony Committee with responsibility for libraries and archives, President of the Catholic Archives Society and Vice-President of the Catholic Records Society.
+Chair of Douai Abbey Parishes Trust, trustee of Oulton Abbey, member of Bishops' Patrimony Committee with responsibility for libraries and archives, President of the Catholic Archives Society and Vice-President of the Catholic Records Society and since 2017 has been analyst for the English Benedict Congregation.